LukMarks/Blade-Element-Momentum/README.md

 ## Introduction

- These scripts were part of my gradruation's project, it's consist in a implementation of the algorithm propoused by **Hensen**.
+ These scripts were part of my gradruation's project, it consist in a implementation of the algorithm propoused by **Hensen**.
 Since the original method was used to design a **turbine** it was necessery to modify some parameters, like the signal of the air speed, to convert it into a **propeller** design.
 A disclamer here, if you want something more robust i suggest to you to check the [JBLADE](https://sites.google.com/site/joaomorgado23/Home) application.

 #### WARNING: Before start it's recommended that you have xfoil, for a greater precision in your design.
 If you are using a **Windows** operating system you'll have to keep the executable version of **Xfoil** in the same folder of BEM.py, you can donwload it in the official [Xfoil](https://web.mit.edu/drela/Public/web/xfoil/) website, otherwise if you are using a **Linux distribution** you can use the next command to donwload and install it.